strawdynamics/luminous/README.md

 <a name="usage"></a>
 ## Usage

 Once you've installed Luminous via one of the above methods, you're ready to get started.
 There are no dependencies, so you can just start making cool stuff.
-Check out the [announcement blog post](http://blog.imgix.com/TODO) for a demo, or download the repository and take a peek at `index.html`.
-Here's the most basic possible implementation:
+Check out the [announcement blog post](http://blog.imgix.com/TODO) for a demo, or clone/download the repository and take a peek at `index.html` in your browser.
+Here's an example of the most basic possible implementation:

 ``` javascript
 new Luminous(document.querySelector('a'));